MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/centralized-certificates.md

 uid: api/centralized-certificates
 ---

-# The Central Certificate Store Resource
+# The Central Certificate Store

 The Central Certificate Store (CCS) feature of IIS provided a mechanism to place certificates in a file share for use by multiple web servers.
-This feature can be enabled, disabled, and configured through the CCS API _/api/webserver/centralized-certificates/{ccs-id}_.
+This feature can be enabled, disabled, and configured through the CCS API _/api/webserver/centralized-certificates/{id}_.

 ## Requirements

-To enable the Central Certificate Store feature, the API should have read access to the physical path of the central certificate store.
-This can be configured in the [application settings](../configuration/appsettings.json.md) files section.
-Attempting to set the path of the CCS feature to a physical path that is not allowed will result in a 403 Forbidden error.
+To enable the Central Certificate Store, the API must have read access to the physical path that the store will be configured to use.
+This access is granted in the files section of the [application settings](../configuration/appsettings.json.md#files).
+Attempting to set the path of the CCS to a physical path that is not allowed will result in a _403 Forbidden_ error.

 ## Checking if CCS is enabled

 If the central certificate store feature is disabled, the ccs endpoint will return a _404 Feature Not Installed_ response.

-*GET* _/api/webserver/centralized-certificates/{ccs-id}_, when CCS is not enabled
+**GET** _/api/webserver/centralized-certificates/{id}_, when CCS is not enabled

 ```
 {